- Education and Science

 Other Engineering Branches

-Though some engineering branches have been discussed but their are others.
+Though some engineering branches have been discussed, but, there are others.
 Other engineering branches are:

 Aeronautics and Astronautics